-- We combine the theory from Veach [Vea98] and Pauly et al. [PKK00] to derive a reformulation of volumetric photon mapping as a solution to the measurement equation.
+- We derive a reformulation of volumetric photon mapping as a solution to the measurement equation.
 This theory allows for arbitrary measurements of radiance to be computed within participating media, where a measurement is simply an integral of the radiance multiplied with a weighting function. - Using this new theory, we present an improved radiance estimate for volumetric photon mapping based on "beam gathering."
 This technique eliminates the need for stepping through the medium to find photons.
 Instead, it gathers all photons along a ray.
 We show how to efficiently implement this new gathering technique for both fixed and adaptive smoothing kernels and demonstrate that our method produces images with less noise than conventional photon mapping.